Tools

 Knipex Cobras

 On the surface, these aren’t that special.
-They are just a 5” pair of channel locks with an improved adjustment mechanism over the classic tongue-and-groove design.
+They are just a pair of channel locks with an improved adjustment mechanism.
 Once you actually get your hands on a pair, however, you will notice the teeth are sharper, harder and have better geometry than other pairs.
 It’s very impressive how big of a difference this makes.
-It’s not uncommon for this tiny set to have success on rounded fasteners that significantly larger pliers have failed on.
+It’s not uncommon for the tiny set to have success on rounded fasteners that significantly larger pliers have failed on.

-The jaws on mine are a bit misaligned, but I think that happened when I side-loaded them one day.
+The jaws on my smaller set are a bit misaligned, but I think that happened when I side-loaded them one day.
+It also has no impact on performance….

 Mitutoyo Calipers